 (Section scheduled to be repealed on January 1, 2026)

 As used in this Act:

-(1) "Department" means the Department of Professional Regulation.
+(1) "Department" means the Department of Financial and Professional Regulation.

-(2) "Director" means the Director of Professional Regulation.
+(2) "Secretary" means the Secretary of Financial and Professional Regulation.

 athletic trainer" means a person licensed to